 If you’re a fan of seaside escapes, make sure to choose a lovely harbour town like Villefranche-sur-Mer or St-Jean-Cap-Ferrat as your base.
 For city vibes where tradition meets modern luxury, opt for a stay close to Nice’s famous Promenade des Anglais.
-Or perhaps farmers’ markets, Roman ruins and rosé are more your thing?
+Or perhaps farmers’ markets, Roman ruins and rosé are more your things?
 In this case, head straight to Nimes or Avignon.

 The beauty of the South of France is that there truly is something for every taste.

 3. Summer holiday in Switzerland

 Mike from wanderlustmike shares why he loves summer holiday in Switzerland:

 Switzerland is our favourite place in Europe!
 We have friends who live near Zurich and enjoy staying with them.
 Switzerland is so clean and the alpine villages are breathtaking!